Sports Business Major

 - Sport businesses generate over $450 billion in revenue and employ over 1.7 million people with 10,000 new jobs created each year

-- The sport management program has strategic partnerships with OU Athletics and the Oklahoma City Thunder
+- The sport management program has strategic relationships with OU Athletics, Oklahoma City Thunder and the OKC Dodgers

 - The program is one of only a few in the country that is housed within an elite, nationally ranked business school

 - Internship/work relationships with: X Games, PGA, OKC Dodgers, OKC Thunder, Learfield, OU Athletics

 - Account Executive for the Oklahoma City Energy FC Professional Soccer Club

 - Video Coordinator at Dartmouth University Football

 - Account Executive IMG Learfield College at OU Tickets

 - Corporate Sponsorship Activation Coordinator at Dallas Mavericks